 Your Commission has the power to approve or deny, with or without amendment, wholly, partially, or conditionally, proposals for the detachment of territory from a dependent service district.
-If your Commission approves the detachment of the City of Elk Grove (CSA1 Zone 4,) then the proceedings will move to the Conducting Authority.
+If your Commission approves the detachment of the City of Citrus Heights (CSA No. 1 Zone 3,) then the proceedings will move to the Conducting Authority.

 The Cortese-Knox-Hertzberg Local Government Reorganization Act provides that LAFCo act as the Conducting Authority for the detachment.
-After Commission adoption of a resolution making determinations for the City of Elk detachment from CSA 1, protest proceedings shall be undertaken.
-In light of scheduling considerations, such as the upcoming annual CALAFCo statewide conference in September, staff respectfully recommends that your Commission delegate your authority to your Executive Officer for Conducting Authority Proceedings.
-[56375, et al ,57000. (a),(c)]
+After Commission adoption of a resolution making determinations for the City of Citrus Heights detachment from CSA No. 1, protest proceedings shall be undertaken.
+Staff respectfully recommends that your Commission delegate your authority to your Executive Officer for Conducting Authority Proceedings.
+[56375, et al ,57000. (a),(c).]
+This was the procedure effectively used previously for the City of Elk Grove CSA No. 1 detachment.